Zalafina/QRCode_Generator/README.md

 # QRCode_Generator
-A simple QRCode generator of C++ with Qt Widget.
+A simple QRCode generator use libqrencode written by Qt C++.

 ## Feature details
 1. Use libqrencode for QRCode encoding.